NateEag/next-vcs/readme.md

 hard work to achieve what I would like.

-## Branches As First-Class Citizens
+### Branches As First-Class Citizens

 While they're way closer than in many previous VCSes, Git's branches are actually still second-class compared with, say, commits or tags, as noted elsewhere in this doc:

 - You are expected to delete them after merge

 - They [do not support shared description metadata](https://stackoverflow.com/a/8858853/1128957)

-- They cannot be natively marked as 'private' vs. 'public'
+- They cannot be natively marked as 'private' vs. 'public', which would be really helpful in automatically deciding whether you should be allowed to push rewritten history to the branch or not (and perhaps also in deciding who should be allowed to access the branch?).

 - They cannot serve as the anchor point for multiple passes at creating a patchseries (see commit message hacks in Gerrit for keeping all the rebased versions of a branch linked up)